Medically reviewed by Drugs.com. Last updated on Feb 17, 2022.

 - Kidney disease or

-Each package of insulin lispro contains a patient information leaflet.
+Each package of insulin lispro contains a patient information leaflet and patient instructions.
 Read this leaflet carefully and make sure you understand:

 - How to prepare the medicine.